ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

   - doesn't matter whose fault it is, it is your problem
 - Keep a daybook
   - a journal of what you worked on
+- Perfect software doesn't exist
+  - It's better to accept this as a fact rather than wasting time and chasing this impossible dream.